broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/getting_started.rst

 Running ABC
 -----------
-By default, ABC is configured to run on a a K562 cell type for chromosome 22 using reference genome hg38.
+By default, the snakemake config file will run a test of ABC using data from K562 cells on chromosome 22 using reference genome hg38.

 .. code-block:: console